You can use Chrome to make a copy of a webpage.

 Chrome has the ability to save a webpage in MHTML format but it is generally better to "print" the webpage to PDF format because the date that you captured a copy of the webpage will then be printed in the header (in the top left).

-Then, to make a PDF copy of a webpage:
+To make a PDF copy of a webpage:

 Use Chrome to find the webpage you want to make a copy of.